Publishers Overseas Are Making Money By Targeting Americans With Cheap — And Sometimes False — Information About Niche Topics

 “This is like all of the basic stuff happening in economics and politics today,” said Tyson Barker, a political economist with the Aspen Institute Germany who specializes in international economic policy.
 “It's a globalization trend and you've seen it also in manufacturing and other industries.”

 Americans and others in the English-language world are used to buying clothing and other products with labels that say “Made in China” or “Made in Bangladesh.”
-Thanks to the rise of platforms like Facebook and Google, a growing amount of the information being served up in English is now coming from overseas as, albeit without the same kind of labeling.
+Thanks to the rise of platforms like Facebook and Google, a growing amount of the information being served up in English is now coming from overseas, albeit without the same kind of labeling.

 One surprising area where the impact of this trend is being felt is with Native American news and content.